 BY COLOR SCHEME & REPUTATION:

-The logo of the Cañeros de Vega Baja: "VB" in a dark red tall copperplate font with small protrusions, embossed in bright red and bordered in navy, on a white circle bordered in dark red, navy, dark red.
+The logo of the Cañeros de Vega Baja: "VB" in a dark red tall copperplate font with small protrusions, embossed in bright red and bordered in white, on a navy circle studded with white pin dots, bordered in white, then dark red, then white.

 Cañeros